"There’s much more to certain health issues than what appears to be on the surface, even if they are not life threatening."

 2. Degradation in the quality of life

 Psychological effects like social withdrawal, isolation, and depression can ruin the patient’s quality of life.
 It gets degraded further by the impact that incontinence has on their everyday things, like the sleep cycle, inclination towards exercise and sports, and work or social life.
 At night, it is more difficult to manage incontinence as one cannot immediately react to sudden urges of urination.
 Moreover, in the case of an overactive bladder, the patient has to wake up several times to visit the toilet, which affects their sleep cycle immensely.
 It also subconsciously, yet slowly, starts affecting their flexibility, because of which it acts as a barrier to sports activities and exercise, thereby leaving them with restricted mobility.
+These interruptions can be resolved by the use of Overnight diaper pants for adults which can hold upto 16 hours of urine and allow both patients and caregivers peaceful, uninterrupted sleep!
 At work, it decreases their concentration power and leaves them in a state of constant paranoia related to urgent toilet visits.
 So, incontinence can lead to an immense degradation in the quality of life.

 3. Constant morbidity